Black Bears¬†Day Camp!

 Mountain Lions especially will enjoy more independent time, have a greater voice in choosing their own games and activities.
 The older group will also take more walking trips from camp, heading toward the Botanical Gardens to enjoy the wildlife or toward Montford park to play soccer in the grass.

-Every week Odyssey Campers can choose a special camp class in the afternoons!
+In July and August, every week Odyssey Campers can choose a special camp class in the afternoons!

 For a schedule of which classes are offered when, please view our camp registration forms.

-Junior Counselors at Odyssey Summer Camp
+Junior Counselors at Odyssey School Summer Camp

 Each summer, we invite a small group of dedicated teenagers to join our camp as Junior Counselors.
 JCs spend the summer modeling safe and inclusive play, learning to design and execute group games, conflict resolution, and learning the ropes of camp counseling!
 Our lead counselors support their learning by allowing them to lead a group activity for an hour each day.

 - Be a role model!
 Younger campers will look up to you and mimic your style: make it awesome.
 Show them what it means to be a good friend, to share, to play nicely, and to be truly, hilariously, you.

 - Abide by your lead counselors.
 Part of that role modeling requires attentiveness to the lead counselors.
 If they need help, please jump in (certainly when they ask, if not before!).
 They may ask you to help with set up, clean up, or errand-running: you are their support!